Kin-Carta-Connect/eslint-config/README.md

 # AR ESLint config

-> The AR recommended shareable config for ESLint.
+> The K+C recommended shareable config for ESLint.

 It turns on all the possible errors rules within eslint based on our JS styleguide.